technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab 1.md

 ![A screenshot of a chat AI-generated content may be incorrect.](./media/image32.png)

-3. Navigate to Test agent on the right hand-side of the window and click refresh button to view the changes
+3.  click **Test** on the right hand-side of the topic creation window, and click refresh button to view the changes

 ![A screenshot of a computer AI-generated content may be